 Represented insurers in class actions and individual lawsuits related to defective Chinese-manufactured drywall products, consolidated in a multi-district litigation in the Eastern District of Louisiana*

 Represented an insurance company in coverage litigation arising out of Boston’s infamous “Big Dig” tunnel collapse*

 Represented a bond insurer in a case involving municipal bond insurance policies allegedly procured by fraud in one of the largest municipal bribery schemes in the nation’s history*

-Represented a finance and insurance company, taking the case over on appeal and obtaining reversal of a $35 million jury verdict against them in a reinsurance dispute*
+Represented ceding company, taking the case over on appeal and obtaining reversal of a $35 million jury verdict against them in a reinsurance dispute*

 Represented insurance company, obtaining reversal of jury verdict involving business interruption insurance*

 State University of New York, BA, 1984

 US Court of Appeals for the Second Circuit

 US Court of Appeals for the Ninth Circuit